 - Remember to get apple cider and not apple juice.

-If you wan’t that perfect fall drink that will serve a crowd, you really can’t go wrong with my Apple Cider Sangria!
+Want that perfect fall drink that will serve a crowd, you really can’t go wrong with my Apple Cider Sangria!

 If you like this recipe you might also like: